javorszky/form3takehome/README.md

 Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

 ## Implementation by Gabor Javorszky

 ### Project layout

-The entry point is in `cmd/accountclieng.go`.
+The entry point is in `cmd/accountclient.go`.
 In that `main` package I first marshal all the configurations that the application will need, and exit if something is missing / misconfigured.
 There's no point continuing startup sequence if I know it's not going to work.

 Local packages are all withing the `pkg/<pacakgename>` folders.

-### Test package
+### Testing

 I've been using the https://github.com/stretchr/testify test library for all of my testing and mock generation purposes for the past year.
-It's served me well, I am comfortable using it, and it makes reading and writing tests more readable.
+It's served me well, I am comfortable using it, and it makes reading and writing tests more readable as well as allowing me to use convenience assertions like "is this datetime within 15 seconds of this other datetime?"
+Without the library I would write helper functions to do the checking manually.

 ### Config package